Travel Vaccines and Advice for Samoa

 Sources: Embassy of Samoa and U.S. State Department

-What is the Climate Like in Samoa?
+What Is the Climate Like in Samoa?

 Samoa is a tropical destination, which means it has warm and humid weather all year round.
 Samoa has a rainy season from November to April, which means that there will be more rain during those months.
 Samoa has several popular tourist destinations, including Apia, Savai’i, Lalomanu, and Faleolo.
 These places have similar weather patterns, with temperatures ranging from 75 to 85 degrees.